“I will miss him as a daily colleague, but know he will always be a friend,” fill-in host Andrea Mitchell told viewers Sunday morning

 Gregory became host of “Meet the Press” following the death of the previous moderator, Tim Russert.

-For months, there had been speculation that NBC would replaced Gregory after the network’s flagship Sunday news show slid to third place in the ratings behind CBS’ “Face The Nation” and ABC’s “This Week,” with Gregory as moderator.
+For months, there had been speculation that NBC would replace Gregory after the network’s flagship Sunday news show slid to third place in the ratings behind CBS’ “Face The Nation” and ABC’s “This Week,” with Gregory as moderator.

 The New York Post reported Sunday that Gregory “was paid $4 million to leave NBC and signed a contract not to speak out against the network.”